-The Public Interest Communication (PIC) Research Lab unites strategic public interest communication scholars within the Reed College of Media, across West Virginia University, and beyond.
-Creating a hub for theoretically driven and practically relevant empirical social scientific research, the PIC Research Lab fosters collaboration, internal and external research funding opportunities, recruitment and retention of top research talent, and recognition of scholarly achievements.
+The Public Interest Communication Research Lab (PIC Lab) unites strategic public interest communication scholars within the Reed College of Media, across West Virginia University, and beyond.
+Creating a hub for theoretically driven and practically relevant empirical social scientific research, the PIC Lab fosters collaboration, internal and external research funding opportunities, recruitment and retention of top research talent, and recognition of scholarly achievements.
 Reach out to us via email or follow us on Twitter.

 In addition to providing a space for conducting controlled experiments, surveys, focus groups, and in-depth interviews in the Media Innovation Center, the PIC Research Lab is a resource facility for scholars in many related areas.
 We collaborate, share results and ideas, test and build theory, identify and seek grant opportunities, and more.
 Ultimately, our leaders and affiliates work together to conduct research that is methodologically rigorous, theory based, and practically relevant.

 Copyright 2015 WVU Reed College of Media